menus12/DAwR-2023-final-project/README.md

 |**code**|code|Code of region (primary key)|Yes|
 |**regionName**|regionName|Name of Region reference (foreign key)|Yes|

-As discussed earlier, the following steps where taken in the form of exploratory data analysis: importing, preparing in the form of wrangling and tidying, computing summary statistics and analysis.
+As discussed earlier, the following steps were taken in the form of exploratory data analysis: importing, preparing in the form of wrangling and tidying, computing summary statistics and analysis.

 The importing, preparation of the data, and the function that have been used for summary statistics are noted in the Appendix 1 and in the included script.